-These, together with workplace rules and policies, permit employers and business owners to comply with their legal obligations to provide certain information to staff and can be helpful in communicating a clear statement of the standards of behaviour your organisation expects from its staff to create and maintain a harmonious workforce.
+Employment contracts, together with workplace rules and policies, permit employers and business owners to comply with their legal obligations to provide certain information to staff and can be helpful in communicating a clear statement of the standards of behaviour your organisation expects from its staff to create and maintain a harmonious workforce.

 If an employee, worker, consultant or partner believes he or she is being treated unfairly, prevailing employment law may provide a framework to support that belief and provide a remedy.
+Our specialist Employment dispute resolution lawyers have extensive experience of advising businesses and their employees, workers and directors in respect of employment law rights and obligations, including the entitlement to be remunerated and treated fairly, contractual restrictive covenants, remedies in respect of discrimination and arising under whistleblowing provisions.

 - compensation and benefits